Effia-Kwesimintsim (Ghana parliament constituency)

 Joseph Mensah is the member of parliament for the constituency.
 He was elected on the ticket of the New Patriotic Party (NPP) and won a majority of 21,041 votes to become the MP.

+Members of parliament

+2024 Election Results

+In the December 2024 general election, the New Patriotic Party (NPP) lost the seat to the National Democratic Congress (NDC).
+The incumbent, Dr. Prince Hamid Armah, was defeated by Philip Fiifi Buckman.